-Westgate Oxford is located in the heart of Oxford city and can be easily accessed by public transport including six newly improved Park & Ride routes.
+Westgate Oxford is located in the heart of Oxford city and can be easily accessed by public transport including five newly improved Park & Ride routes.

-Westgate has an underground car park but spaces are limited and we recommend you use Park & Ride for your journey into the city centre.
+Westgate has an underground car park across two floors, you can also travel using Park & Ride for your journey into the City Centre.

 Park & Ride is the easiest way to get into Oxford with journey times into the City Centre every 10-15 minutes during peak times.